 If you have been disqualified (dismissed) from Santa Monica College for poor academic performance or unsatisfactory progress and you have been away from SMC for one semester or less, you must file a "Disqualified Student Petition for Readmission" in person with a counselor.
+Disqualified students will be dropped from pre-enrolled classes and will need to enroll in classes again if reinstated.
 The counselor will determine whether reinstatement is possible and what conditions you must meet to enroll at SMC.

 If you are a disqualified student and you have been away from SMC for two consecutive semesters (one year) or longer, you must file an SMC admission application online (go to www.smc.edu and click on "New Students Apply Online," then follow the instructions).
 After you submit your online application, a link to the Petition for Readmission will appear.
 Click on the link, then fill out and submit the petition.
-You must also arrange for all transcripts (official or unofficial) to be sent to the Transfer/Counseling Center, ATTN: Readmission Committee, Santa Monica College, 1900 Pico Blvd., Santa Monica, CA 90405.
+You must also arrange for all transcripts (official or unofficial) to be sent to the Transfer/Counseling Center, ATTN: Readmission Committee, Santa Monica College, 1900 Pico Blvd., Santa Monica, CA 90405